-Pete Carroll on what went wrong on defense, what went right in the passing game, and Doug Baldwin’s ‘extraordinary’ effort
+Pete Carroll on what went wrong on defense, what went right in the passing game

 “It showed up that there were some errors and some misreads and stuff like that that hasn’t happened in years past (against Carolina) that gave them some stuff,’’ Carroll said.

-One play in particular where Wright was missed was a 59-yard run by Christian McCaffrey, who had 125 on the day.
+One play in particular where Wright was missed was a 59-yard run by Christian McCaffrey, who had 125 yards on the day.

 “Big mistake, yeah,’’ Carroll said of a hole opening up wide for McCaffrey.
 “About three of them on that play.’’

-Asked specifically what happened on that play, Carroll said “just kind of reads and stuff.’’
+Asked specifically what happened on that play, Carroll said, “just kind of reads and stuff.’’

 LACK OF FUMBLE RECOVERIES ‘REAL FRUSTRATING’

-Carolina had five fumbles on the day (three by McCaffrey) but recovered all of them, which Carroll said was “real frustrating that we had some great opportunities to get the ball away from them that could have changed the game ball.
+Carolina had five fumbles on the day (three by McCaffrey) but recovered all of them, which Carroll said was “real frustrating that we had some great opportunities to get the ball away from them that could have changed the ballgame.
 Was all over the ground, we just couldn’t come up with it.’’

-While he mostly attributed to the way the ball bounced — “they got a couple of fortuitous bounces’’ — he also said there were some teaching points on how to battle for the ball underneath piles.
+While he mostly attributed it to the way the ball bounced — “they got a couple of fortuitous bounces’’ — he also said there were some teaching points on how to battle for the ball underneath piles.

 “Every single one of them there was an opportunity here or there,’’ Carroll said.

-SEATTLE FOCUS ON RUN HELPED LIMIT CHANCES TO SACK CAM NEWTON
+SEATTLE’S FOCUS ON RUN HELPED LIMIT CHANCES TO SACK CAM NEWTON

-The Seahawks not only didn’t sack Newton on 30 attempts — one of the amazing stats in the game considering that Seattle won — but also didn’t have an official quarterback hit.
+The Seahawks not only didn’t sack Cam Newton on 30 passing attempts — one of the amazing stats in the game considering that Seattle won — but also didn’t have an official quarterback hit.

 Carroll said the pass rush needs to be better but also said there was an explanation for a lot of it — that the Seahawks were focused on Carolina’s running game and paying specific attention to Newton, who had 63 yards on eight carries.